 BAH When Not Living with Soldier

-I have been married for 3 months and my husband keeps telling me that he is not getting BAH for being married.
+I have been married for 3 months, and my husband keeps telling me that he is not getting BAH for being married.
 I live in a different place than him.
 He is at Fort Bragg.
 He says if he gets it, they take it for his bills.
 I thought the money was for me and the kids’ housing.
-He won’t tell me who his SGT.
-What do I do?
+He won’t tell me who his SGT is.
 I have nothing as I gave up my job because he said we were moving there.
 What do I do?

-BAH is given to married soldiers to provide a place for him to live with his family.
-If he chooses to live on post, then housing will be provided for “free” but he will not receive any BAH.
+BAH is given to married soldiers to provide a place for them to live with their families.
+If they choose to live on post, then housing will be provided for “free,” but they will not receive any BAH.

-If he is living on post, he is not technically receiving any money every month.
-However, he should also not be living in on post housing alone.
+If the soldier lives on post, they are not technically receiving any money every month.
+However, they should also not be living in on-post housing alone.
 If he is living off post, then he is receiving BAH.